 The AWC approach to service is holistic.
 AWC staff members take into account all of an individual's physical, psychological and social circumstances when providing services.
 A holistic approach is important because a person's health cannot be fully addressed unless we consider the whole person.
 Services include:

 - metabolic testing

 - weight management

 Standard Staffing of AWCs

-The Director/Program Specialist is responsible for providing technical oversight for the AWC, serving as the main Point of Contact regarding the daily operation, implementation and standardization, providing training, and ensuring compliance with the six core programs.
+The Director/Supervisory Health Educator is responsible for providing technical oversight for the AWC, serving as the main Point of Contact regarding the daily operation, implementation and standardization, providing training, and ensuring compliance with the six core programs.

-The Health Educator reports to the AWC Director/Program Specialist, and works as a team member in a dynamic group to deliver primary preventive services to a diverse population, through provision of the six core programs.
+The Health Educator reports to the AWC Director/Supervisory Health Educator, and works as a team member in a dynamic group to deliver primary preventive services to a diverse population, through provision of the six core programs.

-The Health Technician reports to the AWC Director/Program Specialist, and works as a team member in a dynamic group to deliver primary preventive services to a diverse population, through support to the operation with tasks such as coordination of community events, scheduling appointments, supply management, and equipment maintenance.
+The Health Promotion Technician reports to the AWC Director/Supervisory Health Educator, and works as a team member in a dynamic group to deliver primary preventive services to a diverse population, through support to the operation with tasks such as coordination of community events, scheduling appointments, supply management, and equipment maintenance.